what is wabi-sabi? principles of wabi-sabi design

 applying wabi-sabi style to your next tile project

-if wabi-sabi speaks to you, you can certainly apply its principles to your next tile project.
+if wabi-sabi speaks to you, you can certainly apply its principles to your next tile project, be it a wabi-sabi kitchen, living room, or bathroom.

 it’s only natural